telerik/blazor-docs/components/grid/refresh-data.md

 * Update the local view-model data yourself with the information the grid event gives you (e.g., insert the new item in it, or remove a deleted item, or update the fields of an edited item).
 You can find similar code used in the [Grid - Inline Editing Live Demo](https://demos.telerik.com/blazor-ui/grid/editing-inline).

-    * It is important to ensure the change happens on the object the grid uses.
-Methods like `.FirstOrDefault()` will return a new reference and thus changing them will not trigger are UI update.
+    * It is important to ensure the change happens on the object that the Grid uses.
+Methods like `.FirstOrDefault()` will return a new reference and changing them will not trigger a UI update.

 ## See Also